cartoon-raccoon/cogsy/docs/usage.md

 - The quit command
 - Even More Colour Customization

 Cogsy can be run as a TUI text-based interface or as a command line app, depending on what arguments you pass it.
+You can quit the user interface by pressing `q` or issuing the `quit` command.

 Cogsy as an app with a user interface, has 4 main screens:
 1. **Collection**: